 The PRO side of Solar Leases in Phoenix

-The Buyer Saves Money.
+The Buyer Saves Money (if properly marketed by the Realtor).
 In the current real estate market, I have yet to find a solar home seller that is not saving money each month from their solar system.
 While their net savings is offset by a monthly lease fee, there still is a net savings with a fixed monthly payment.
-With each passing month and as utility rates increase, the fixed cost of the monthly lease stays the same, thus increasing the savings potential for the home owner.
+With each passing month and as utility rates increase, the fixed cost of the monthly lease stays the same, thus increasing the savings potential for the homeowner.
 Who doesn’t like to save money?
+The savings benefits are a key component to my marketing, utilizing proprietary calculators that show the monthly and yearly savings from your solar.
+Buyers always ask the question and they want to know how it will benefit them.

 Homes with Solar Leases Sell Quicker.
 OK, I have to admit that this took me by surprise too.
-Looking at sales data in the Phoenix area for August 2014, homes with a solar lease sold in 64 days compared to an average of 88 days for all homes on the market.
-Even more surprising was the fact that solar homes with a solar lease outpaced solar owned systems too (64 days versus 84 days).
+Looking at recent sales data in the Phoenix area, homes with a solar lease sold within marginally the same timeframe when compared to non-solar homes in the Phoenix area.
+Even more surprising was the fact that solar homes with a solar lease outpaced solar owned systems too.

 Maintenance Free Solar.
 An integral component of all solar leases is an equipment warranty to cover the solar panels and integrated system.
 If it isn’t working, the lease company sends someone out and they fix it.
 If you own it, you fix it.